shailen/shailen.github.com/source/_posts/2012-11-16-booleans-in-dart.markdown

 Ruby in this regard and _really_ simplifies things:  `false` (and boolean expressions that return `false`) are false; `true` (and boolean expressions that return `true`) are true. _**Everything else is neither false nor true**_.

-So, as a programmer, how should you handle the reality that the Dart's boolean symantics change based on whether you are in checked or unchecked mode?
+So, as a programmer, how should you handle the reality that the Dart's boolean semantics change based on whether you are in checked or unchecked mode?
 My recommendation: always code in checked mode and be quite explicit about boolean expressions.